compose-x/ecs_composex/README.rst

 I started this work before AWS CDK came out with any python support, and I am not a developer professionally but I do love developing, and python is my language of choice.
 Troposphere was the obvious choice as the python library to use to build all the CFN templates.
-I find the way Troposphere has been built is awesome, it has a very nice community and is released often.
+I find the way Troposphere has been built is awesome, the name of the properties are the same as they are in AWS CloudFormation, which gives a sense of standard to the user, allowing an experience as close to copy-paste as possible. `Troposphere`_ has a very nice community and is released often.
 I did a few PRs myself and `Mark Peek`_ is very proactive with PRs, releases come out often.

-Will I use CDK in the future?
-Depends on how many of you are going to use ECS ComposeX and will ask for it.

 Why not stick to AWS CFN Templates and CFN macros ?